opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/http.md

 # http

-The `http` plugin that accepts HTTP requests from clients.
+The `http` plugin accepts HTTP requests from clients.
 Currently, `http` only supports the JSON UTF-8 codec for incoming requests, such as `[{"key1": "value1"}, {"key2": "value2"}]`.
 The following table describes options you can use to configure the `http` source.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---